Tourist attractions in Vienna: Effects of the global crisis

 In 2003–2008 the Austrian tourism industry enjoyed a six-year streak of growth, with each year beating the previous record by an average 2.1%.
 Tourism generated 8.4% of Austrian gross domestic product (23.6 billion Euros) and provided 181 thousand jobs.
 The "top ten" of Vienna's tourist attractions in this period included the Schönbrunn Palace, Tiergarten Schönbrunn, the Albertina, the Wiener Riesenrad, the Hofburg Palace museums, the Belvedere, the Kunsthistorisches and Naturhistorisches museums, the KunstHausWien and the Donauturm observation deck.

-In 2008, the effects of the unfolding global financial crisis on the economy were more than offset by a boost from the UEFA Euro 2008.
+In 2008, the effects of the 2008 financial crisis on the economy were more than offset by a boost from the UEFA Euro 2008.
 The number of tourists reached an all-time high, although during the tournament itself museum attendance dropped by 60%, and theatres cancelled their shows altogether.
 The crisis hit the Austrian tourist industry in the first quarter of 2009, when international tourist arrivals dropped by 8.6%.
 Museum attendance suffered disproportionately higher losses.
 Ticket sales at Hofburg palace exhibitions dropped by 20%.
 Tickets sales at the Albertina, the most visited art collection in Vienna, dropped by more than a third, from 997 thousand in 2008 to 630 thousand in 2009.
 Its former third place in the list of Viennese attractions was taken over by the Wiener Riesenrad.
 The Schönbrunn Palace also recorded a drop in visitors, but its profits actually increased by a third.
 Tiergarten Schönbrunn reported a "record drop" of 70% in February 2009 (50% for the first quarter of 2009).
 Practically all museums and zoos increased ticket prices, by an average of 16.7%, the first price hike since the introduction of the Euro in 2002.

 According to the Vienna Tourist Board, in 2009 the city's hotels recorded 4.385 million visitors (2008: 4.593 million).
 20% of the visitors were Austrians, 24% were Germans, 5% Italians and 5% Americans.
 The worst losses were recorded among tourists from Asia, North America and Eastern Europe.
 The state responded with promoting Austria in the neighbouring countries to compensate the losses in long-distance international tourism.
 In the end of 2009, the trend reversed with an increase in tourists from Japan, Italy, Spain, Greece and Russia.
 Recovery continued in the first half of 2010.
 Schönbrunn Palace recorded a 5% increase in ticket sales compared to the first half of 2009, Hofburg had a twelve per cent increase.